rollonmouche/romhp/README.md

-# External resources
+## External resources

-Download or clone the following repositories and place them into the folder `external`:
+Required files from the following repositories are to be placed into a folder `./external`:

 https://github.com/necolas/normalize.css.git
 https://github.com/theleagueof/league-spartan/archive/master.zip